-Inspired by Chinese architecture, the Shanghai Ottoman sofa was designed to be a piece “that brings the balance and harmony of Eastern culture into the bedroom,” explained Nicolás Noblía,a graduate in Industrial Design, member of Estudio Elemento, and creator of the product.
+Inspired by Chinese architecture, the Otomano Shanghai sofa was designed to be a piece “that brings the balance and harmony of Eastern culture into the bedroom,” explained Nicolás Noblía,a graduate in Industrial Design, member of Estudio Elemento, and creator of the product.
 “To achieve this, we created a curved surface that represents classic Asian roofs with curved edges, supported by cylindrical pillars inspired by temple columns,” he explained.
 “It is an extremely simple product, as it consists of just a few very simple parts.”

 The Shanghai Ottoman was one of the five finalists inthe First Vero Design Competitionorganized by the Brazilian design firmVeromobili.
 During the last week of October, members of Estudio Elemento traveled to São Paulo to visit Veromobili’s new store and receive their award.